GameStop stock slide accelerates; Yellen promises scrutiny

 A swarm of buying by amateur traders over the past two weeks sparked big moves in shares of companies that hedge funds had bet against in a confrontation some framed as a battle between Wall Street and Main Street.

-Many of those stocks have notched sharp declines this week: GameStop shares were down 37% in mid-day trading at $58.39 versus a peak of $483 a week ago, while AMC’s value has more than halved after two weeks of the battle that has pitched amateur traders against Wall Street institutions.
+Many of those stocks have notched sharp declines this week.
+GameStop shares were down 38% in afternoon trading at $57.50, compared with a peak of $483 a week ago, while AMC’s value has more than halved after two weeks of the battle that has pitched amateur traders against Wall Street institutions.

-Meanwhile, directors and executives at Koss Corp, another stock caught up in the trading blitz, sold at least $44 million in stock this week, according to CNBC.
-Koss shares were recently down 21%.
+The family behind Koss Corp and some of the company’s top executives raked in about $45 million from a surge in the headphone maker’s stock price during the retail-trading blitz that rocked Wall Street last week.

 Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh, said retail investors burnt in the wild gyrations of the past two weeks were now likely to be more cautious in bidding up shares of companies with a high short interest. “(Retail investors) can see that this is a roller-coaster ride and not a one-way trip up, and that’s probably given them a little more pause before pushing the buy button.”